steve-liang/LCAnalytics/README.md

 -   total balance excl mortgage.
 The difference above 25k is indifferentiable again.
 The less amount owed, the higher grade the loan is.
 That is reasonable but again this isn't a very strong differentiator.

 Overall, none of the FICO attributes provides a useful and strong indication of the loan quality.
-Although there are a few observation that could be helpful in indentify extremely good quality borrowers.
-However, for the majority of loans, these 4 attributes ain't very differentiable.
+Although there are a few observations that could be helpful in indentifying extremely good quality borrowers, for the majority of loans, these 4 attributes ain't very differentiable.

 Since we can't visualize it, can we try the machine learning way?